Range Map

 Key Features for GA Buyers

-• Baggage Capacity: Features both a large nose baggage compartment and a rear cabin area, making it practical for family trips.
+• Useful cabin.
+A nose baggage compartment and a rear cabin area, with an optional fifth seat, make it practical for family trips and light loads.

 Trade-offs

-• Single-Engine Performance: Like many light twins of its era, its single-engine climb rate and ceiling are marginal, especially at high density altitudes or max gross weight.
+• Single-engine performance.
+Like other light twins of its generation, its single-engine climb (about 205 fpm) and single-engine ceiling (about 4,400 ft) are marginal, especially at gross weight or high density altitude.

 Featured in our buying guides